c0049856/CSC8324-main-assignment/README.md

 Thank you for a great module and I do hope our paths cross some time in the future!

-P.S. please do not mind the different username in some of the assignments, I had to create another GitHub account as the previous one could not connect to the Computing School'd GitHub.
+P.S. please do not mind the different username in some of the assignments, I had to create another GitHub account as the previous one could not connect to the Computing School's GitHub.